Handlebody-knots obtained by tangle replacement: Tangle replacement on

-Case \ref{itm:two} of Theorem \ref{intro:teo:classification}: By Lemma \ref{lm:rectangles_split_manifold}, $(bc,ac)$-rectangles and $(ac,bc)$-rectangles exist.
-In addition, a $(bc,ac)$-rectangle and a $(ac,bc)$-rectangle induce a M\"obius band $M'$ non-isotopic and disjoint from $M$.
-Denote by $A'$ the frontier of a regular neighborhood of $M'$.
+Case \ref{itm:two}: By Lemma \ref{lm:rectangles_split_manifold}, $(bc,ac)$-rectangles and $(ac,bc)$-rectangles exist.
+The union of a $(bc,ac)$-rectangle and a $(ac,bc)$-rectangle induces a M\"obius band $M_n$ non-isotopic and disjoint from $M_0$; see Fig.\ \ref{fig:Aprime}.
+Denote by $A_n$ the frontier of a regular neighborhood of $M_n$.
+Since $M_n$ is a M\"obius band with $n-4$ half twists, the slope of $A_n$ is $\frac{n-4}{2}$.
+Consider the following claim.